EARTHBEAT FOUNDATION – FOR A GOLDEN CHANGE!

 GOLD MINING is harmful for people and the environment.
 Everyday gold miners are exposed to highly toxic chemicals and unbearable working conditions… But for many people gold mining is the only way to earn some money.
 Earthbeat Foundation sets out to diversify the sources of income for gold miners and raises awareness among gold consumers and the industry.
 Let’s start a GOLDEN CHANGE together!

-CREATE A GOLDEN FUTURE
+CREATE A FUTURE WITH YOUR DONATION!

 MEET THE MINERS

 Robert is a hydrologist by profession, but has been as a miner since 1988.
 He is one of the leading creative minds of the community.
 His visions and ideas for the future set essential goals for his peers towards an independent and dignified life.
 One of his important future projects is the production of honey through sustainable bee-keeping.
 His main concern is to create alternative sources of income.

 Frederic is 49 years old and has been working in gold mines all his life.
 “Pits are deep.
 And they are susceptible to collapsing as you go deeper.
 Sometimes we are forced to go up to 60 ft deep.
 When the groundwater rises and cannot be pumped off fast enough, the walls get too soft and collapse…”

 Joseph has been working in the mines for about 20 years.
 To provide for himself and his family, he is “ever busy”.
 During the rainy season, when gold mining is not possible, he works in the garden.
 “My dream is for us to be ok…”

 is fighting passionately for the women miners’ rights and is convinced that education plays a key role in that development.
 She is the treasurer of one of the women miners associations and works part time as a teacher.
 The mother of four children is hopeful for the upcoming Heartbeat Uganda projects: “what we have been looking for, for a long time has fallen directly into our hands!”